scalar-labs/scalardl/README.md

 * For filing bugs, suggesting improvements, or requesting new features, help us out by opening an issue.

 ## License

-ScalarDL is licensed under commercial license only.
-Please [contact us](https://scalar-labs.com/contact_us/) for more information.
+ScalarDL is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and a commercial license.
+You may select, at your option, one of the licenses.
+The commercial license includes several enterprise-grade features such as ScalarDL Auditor.
+For more information about the commercial license, please [contact us](https://www.scalar-labs.com/contact).